tarantool/doc/doc/platform/engines/memcs.rst

 ..  admonition:: Enterprise Edition
     :class: fact

-The `memcs` engine uses a single-threaded transaction processor (TX thread), similar to `memtx`.
-However, unlike `memtx`, which stores data in row-wise format, `memcs` stores data in columnar format, allowing for efficient access to individual columns.
+The ``memcs`` engine uses a single-threaded transaction processor (TX thread), similar to ``memtx``, and stores data in the memtx arena but in contrast to memtx it doesn’t organize data in tuples.

-Data is stored in spaces, and each column is stored separately.
-This allows Tarantool to:
+Instead, it stores data in columns.
+Each format field is assigned its own BPS tree-like structure (BPS vector), which stores values only of that field.
+If the field type fits in 32 bytes, raw field values are stored directly in tree leaves without any encoding.
+The strings are stored in the format similar to "Arrow Variable-size Binary View Layout", also called "German Strings".

+The main benefit of such data organization is a significant performance boost of columnar data sequential scans compared to memtx thanks to CPU cache locality.
+That’s why memcs supports a special C api for such columnar scans: see ``box_index_arrow_stream()`` and ``box_raw_read_view_arrow_stream()``.
+Peak performance is achieved when scanning embedded field types.

+Querying full tuples, like in memtx, is also supported, but the performance is worse compared to memtx, because a tuple has to be constructed on the runtime arena from individual field values gathered from each column tree.

+Other features include:

+* Point lookup
+* Stable iterators
+* Insert / replace / delete / update
+* Batch insertion in the Arrow format
+* Transactions, including cross-engine transactions with ``memtx`` (with ``memtx_use_mvcc_engine = false``)
-* Read only the columns needed for a query.
+* Read view support
-* Apply compression and encoding per column.
-* Efficiently process large datasets using vectorized operations.
+* Secondary indexes with the ability to specify covered columns and sequentially scan indexed + covered columns

 .. _memcs-features: